ashtanmistal/minecraftUBC/planning/planning.md

 This section outlines the work that needs to be done to complete the project. the specific assignments for tasks requiring multiple people will be done on a spreadsheet, and will be linked under each subsection once it is created.

-## LiDAR Data Transformation
+## LiDAR Data Transformation (done)

 Assigned to: Ashtan Mistal

 This work primarily involves the following tasks:
 - Calculating the rotation of UBC's roads from true north to be used as a rotation matrix for the LiDAR data. _(Current status: done)_
 - Calculating the height offset of the LiDAR data such that the sea level corresponds to the current world generation height in the superflat world. _(Current status: done)_
-- Writing a script to transform the LiDAR data into a Minecraft world file. _(Current status: Done; waiting for rotation matrix and height offset calculations to be completed.
-Third iteration of transformation is completed but fixes above are desired.)_
+- Writing a script to transform the LiDAR data into a Minecraft world file. _(Current status: Done)
   - This tool first de-noises the LiDAR data by removing all points that are unclassified, classified as noise, or are otherwise uninteresting for the transformation requirements.
   - It then transforms the LiDAR data using the rotation matrix.
   - It then separates the LiDAR data into chunks based on the chunk size of the Minecraft world.